mctep/peer-assessments/README.md

 ## Problems and TODOS

-* Make santize user creation!
+* Dig in to Semantic UI form serialization
 * I could not to use `meteor-simple-schema` with typings.
 * May be it better to use JSON-schema validation.
 * It is better to use some form builder for React.
 But I have not found any that statisfied me.